-1A "Language," without the prefix "meta," means any formal computer language.
+1a "Language," without the prefix "meta," means any formal computer language.
 These are generally languages like ALGOL or FORTRAN.
 Any metalangauge is also a language.

-1B A compiler is a computer program that reads a formal-language program as input and translates that program into instructions that may be executed by a computer.
+1b A compiler is a computer program which reads a formal-language program as input and translates that program into instructions which may be executed by a computer.
 The term "compiler" also means a listing of the instructions of the compiler.

-1C A language that can be used to describe other languages is a metalanguage.
-English is an informal, general metalanguage that can describe any formal language.
-Backus-Naur Form or BNF (Nurl) is a formal metalanguage used to define ALGOL.
+Ic A language which can be used to describe other languages is a metalanguage.
+English is an informal, general metalanguage which can describe any formal language.
+Backus-Naur Form or BNF (NAUR1) is a formal metalanguage used to define ALGOL.
 BNF is weak, for it describes only the syntax of ALGOL, and says nothing about the semantics or meaning.
 English, on the other hand, is powerful, yet its informality prohibits its translation into computer programs.

-10 A metacompiler, in the most general sense of the term, is a program that reads a metalanguage program as input and translates that program into a set of instructions.
+1d A metacompiler, in the most general sense of the term, is a program which reads a metalanguage program as input and translates that program into a set of instructions.
 If the input program is a complete description of a formal language, the translation is a compiler for the language.